srikanth235/privy/README.md

 - **privy.model**: Select the LLM that you want to chat with.
 Currently, supports DeepSeek, Mistral and CodeLLama.
 If you want to use other LLMs, please select `custom` and configure `privy.customModel` accordingly.
 - **privy.customModel**: If you want to pick any other models running on your Ollama, please input their name.

-# :sparkles: Key Features
+# ✨ Key Features

-- :+1: Open Source
+- 👍 Open Source
-- :closed_lock_with_key: Privacy first
+- 🔐 Privacy first
-- :rocket: Auto code completion
+- 🚀 Auto code completion
-- :robot: Copilot style chat
+- 🤖 Copilot style chat
-- :speech_balloon: Threaded conversations
+- 💬 Threaded conversations
-- :man_technologist: Support for code explanation, unit tests, finding bugs, diagnosing errors etc
+- 💻 Support for code explanation, unit tests, finding bugs, diagnosing errors etc

-# :bulb: Tips and Tricks
+# 💡 Tips and Tricks

 Understanding these concepts will help you get the most out of Privy.